 We would like to thank the ESRC, the IGC, and the Itaú Social Foundation for financial support through the Centre for Economic Performance.
 Roland Fryer, Gary Chamberlain, Caroline Hoxby, Will Dobbie, Steve Machin, Sandra McNally, Martina Viarengo and participants at seminars in the AEA, Harvard, the Royal Economic Society Conference and Stanford have given helpful comments on earlier drafts.
+Frederic Vermeulen and two anonymous referees have given excellent advice on the paper.
 Our partnership with Daniela Scur has been particularly important during this project.
 Matilde Gawronski and Kalpesh Patil have provided excellent research assistance.